Los Angeles is located within a driving distance from 6 national parks, allowing you to visit them during short, often one-day trips.

 4 hours 15 minutes from Los Angeles

-Kind Canyon National Park is adjacent to Sequoia National Park.
+Kings Canyon National Park is adjacent to Sequoia National Park.
 As the latter, it boasts giant sequoia trees, deep canyons, and granite canyon walls on the east side.
 Furthermore, it’s home to rattlesnakes, bears, and cougars.
-So make sure to stay safe when exploring this national park during your escapade from Los Angeles.
+So make sure to stay safe when exploring this national park during your one-day excursion from Los Angeles.

 3 hours 40 minutes from Los Angeles